 What powers does the Watch have?

-In peacetime, which will be the case for the vast majority of the time, they
+In the case of the vast majority of the time, they have the powers

-have the powers of a policeman and a judge, with some limitations.
-Most minor
+of a policeman and a judge, with some limitations.
+Most minor crimes

 Since the Oversword is a public servant that ultimately responds to the